granttebeau/HRApplication/README.md

 some users might not have a manager.
 If this is the case, the manager field is represented as an empty string.
 - HREmployees are able to view the information of their managers.
-The reasoning for this is becasue "have access to information about all Employees."
+The reasoning for this is because "have access to information about all Employees."
 - "Administrative users" are also employees.
 In the constructor of each class, there's an isAdmin field.
 Therefore, any user can be given administrative access.